mokdevel/DarcMods/DarcMissions/docs/P_LISTS.md

 "{B036BA26CCFE9E5D}Prefabs/Weapons/Rifles/M16/Variants/Rifle_M16A2_OliveGreen_Sand_Stripes.et"
 "{FA0E25CE35EE945F}Prefabs/Weapons/Rifles/AKS74U/Rifle_AKS74UN.et"
 ```
+When spawning a weapon, possible ammo or magazine count will be between 1 and 6.

 ## Example enemyList
 The below example with the name ```G_LIGHT``` will search all available mods for items matching the include and exclude filters.
 The full path for the search is ```$Modname:Prefabs/Groups``` where the ``$Modname`` parameter is picked from the modList. internally we're searching for all files ending in ```.et```.
 Initally all items will be listed.
 All items matching the ```include``` filter will be included.
 The ```exclude``` filter picks out anything with "_Base", "_NotSpawned", .. from the list.